 A longtime mutual said they wished people who posted saree pictures would find rats eating their clothes.
 My timeline is full of hate levelled at book cover posters, musicians, yoga practitioners, performers, travel bloggers, cooks.
 Hatred towards anyone whose timeline is not full of hate.
+It’s a tiring way to live through the day when most of it is spent in this toxicity.

 The viciousness stings.
 When I ask people why they’re being so malicious, the responses are usually that they didn’t mean me, that I’m not that important so why should I care, that they are ‘just’ venting or lashing out, that mental health issues justify any behaviour, no matter how hurtful.